SAP-samples/teched2025-DT265/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Provision Your Multi-tenant Solution to Your Customer

-In this exercise, we will create...
+In this exercise, you will create...

 ## Exercise 2.1 Sub Exercise 1 Description